Tajikistan: Economy

 Tajikistan's rivers, such as the Vakhsh and the Panj, have hydropower potential, and the government has focused on attracting investment for projects for internal use and electricity exports.
 Tajikistan is home to the Nurek Dam, the second highest dam in the world.
 Russia's RAO UES has been working on the Sangtuda-1 hydroelectric power station (670 MW capacity) which commenced operations on 18 January 2008.
 Other projects at the development stage include Sangtuda-2 by Iran, Zerafshan by the Chinese company SinoHydro, and the Rogun power plant that, at a projected height of 335 m, would supersede the Nurek Dam as highest in the world if it is brought to completion.
 A planned project, CASA-1000, will transmit 1000 MW of surplus electricity from Tajikistan to Pakistan with power transit through Afghanistan.
 The total length of transmission line is 750 km while the project is planned to be on Public-Private Partnership basis with the support of WB, IFC, ADB and IDB.
 The project cost is estimated to be around US$865 million.
 Other energy resources include coal deposits and smaller reserves of natural gas and petroleum.

 In 2014 Tajikistan was the world's most remittance-dependent economy with remittances accounting for 49% of GDP and expected to fall by 40% in 2015 due to the economic crisis in the Russian Federation.
 Tajik migrant workers abroad, mainly in the Russian Federation, have become the main source of income for millions of Tajikistan's people and with the 2014–2015 downturn in the Russian economy the World Bank warned that numbers of Tajik men would return home and face "few" economic prospects.

 According to some estimates about 47% of the population lives on less than US$1.25 per day.
-Migration from Tajikistan and the consequent remittances have been unprecedented in their magnitude and economic impact.
+Migration from Tajikistan and the consequent remittances have been unprecedented in their magnitude and economic ramifications.
 In 2010, remittances from Tajik labour migrants totalled an estimated $2.1 billion US dollars, an increase from 2009.
 Tajikistan has achieved transition from a planned to a market economy without "substantial and protracted" recourse to aid, and by purely market-based means, simply by exporting its main commodity of comparative advantage — cheap labour.
 The World Bank Tajikistan Policy Note 2006 concludes that remittances have played a role as one of the drivers of Tajikistan's economic growth during the past years, have increased incomes, and as a result helped reduce poverty.